Surgeon Cognitive Dashboard — Case Study

 Why I built this

-• Assisted on instance segmentation for tool detection/tracking
+• Assisted on instance segmentation pipelines for surgical tool detection and tracking

 • Computed inter-rater reliability (κ/ICC) for analyst labels

-• Reviewed ML-for-safety literature to support analyst operations
+• Reviewed ML-for-surgical-safety literature to support analyst operations

-• Theories: Resource Competition + Neural Gain (adaptive gain)
+• Theoretical frame: Resource Competition + Neural Gain (adaptive gain theory)

 Executive Summary